BiancaDavey/Gomoku-Game/README.md

 # Gomoku-Game

-Gomoku is a React program creating a Gomoku game for the user to play.
+Gomoku is a React program creating a Gomoku game.
 The program provides for the user to play as player one against player two.
 The game is won by player one placing five blue squares in a row horizontally, vertically or diagonally, or by player two placing five white squares in a row horizontally, vertically or diagonally.

 ## Features